carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-we can constrain them to be equal in a function signature:
+we can constrain them to be equal in a function declaration:

 ```
 fn F[MatchedPairType:!
 PairInterface where .Left == .Right]